Table of contents

 Firstly, the birth registrations dataset represents births that occurred in the calendar year, but includes a very small number of late registrations from the previous year.
 The cut-off dates and number of late registrations included in the birth registration dataset are reported in Section 4.2 and Table 1.

 Secondly, the linked births dataset includes birth registrations linked to their corresponding NHS birth notification to enable analysis of further factors such as gestation of live births and ethnicity of the baby.
-The subset of birth registrations linked to their corresponding notification is based on a true birth cohort, and does not include any late registrations.
+Before 2019, the subset of birth registrations linked to their corresponding notification was based on a true birth cohort, and did not include any late registrations.
+Since 2020, our linked dataset is based on the same cohort as the registrations so contains very few late registrations.
 Section 4.3 provides more information and the linkage rates of birth registration to birth notifications each year are reported in Table 2.

 4.1 Populations used to calculate rates